saucelabs/sauce-school/codelabs/Module2_APITesting.md

 <!-- ------------------------ -->

-## 2.05 Scheduling and Publish a Test
+## 2.06 Schedule and Publish a Test
 Duration: 0:04:00

 If you navigate back to the Test Status / Intersitial page, you may notice that Test Status is not complete.
 There's either one of two reasons for this: